Ford Bronco: O.J. Simpson chase

 The Ford Bronco gained notoriety on June 17, 1994, when Al Cowlings drove his white 1993 Bronco XLT with his accused friend O.J.
 Simpson in the back seat, in a low-speed police chase on Interstate 405, ending in his eventual surrender.
-The incident was simulcast on television worldwide, with approximately 95 million Americans watching live.
+The incident was simulcast on television worldwide, with approximately 95 million North Americans watching live.

 Sixth generation (U725; 2021)

-Ford released its sixth generation Bronco for model year 2021, after a 25-year hiatus of the Bronco nameplate.
+Ford released its sixth generation Bronco for the 2021 model year, after a 25-year hiatus of the Bronco nameplate.
 Styling recalls many elements from the 1966–1977 series, and the design chief's 1976 Bronco was digitally scanned as a reference during the design process.
 Conceived as a direct competitor to the Jeep Wrangler, the Bronco is offered in a two and four door SUV, each reconfigurable as a convertible.
 Moreover, just like on a Wrangler, the doors can easily be removed, but unlike the Jeep's, the Bronco's doors are frameless, and with the door-glass wound down, the doors can be carried in dedicated covers, within the vehicle, while riding door-less.
 A "Bronco" and a "bucking horse" emblem on the tailgate and steering wheel replace the Ford Blue Oval.
 The Bronco is now a mid-size SUV, bringing its chassis and powertrain closer in size to the Ford Ranger.